Angus Scrace

 Policy Officer, ShareAction

-“I believe there ought to be higher levels of transparency in financial services because ensuring institutional investors are directly accountable to the people whose money they look after is the only way to transform the system into one that serves savers, society and the environment”.
+“I believe there ought to be higher levels of transparency in financial services because ensuring institutional investors are directly accountable to the people whose money they look after is the only way to transform the system into one that serves savers, society and the environment”

 Renny Biggins

-Pension Technical Officer, TISA
+Pensions Technical Officer, TISA

 “I believe there ought to be higher levels of transparency in financial services because the industry is currently perceived as confusing by consumers.
 In order to promote engagement, we need to break down those barriers and make it easier to understand.
 However, we should be mindful that too much information will confuse consumers.”